Testing the “I Amsterdam” card – is a purchase worth it?

 5 days – 120 hours: €135 (€27 per day)

-The price per day drops sharply with longer use, from €65 per day to €27 per day.
+• The price per day of the Iamsterdam Card drops sharply the longer it is used, from €65 to just €27 per day.

 Period of validity: